-Section 5 intends to summarize existing knowledge and lessons learnt on satellite-based irradiances, which has been published previously only in a scattered manner and was hardly available to users.
+Section 5 summarizes existing knowledge and lessons learnt on satellite-based irradiances, which has been published previously only in a scattered manner and was hardly available to users.

 Section 6 provides an overview of the operations and the workflow.
-The products are defined.
-It also discusses the means to control the quality of the products and the processing chain.
+It also discusses the means to control the quality in the processing chain.